Skip to content

 • license files if needed

 The lab directory name follows the clab-<lab_name> template.
-Thus, if the name of your lab is srl02 you will find the clab-srl02 directory created by default in the current working directory.
-The location can be altered via the CLAB_LABDIR_BASE envorinment variable.
+Thus, if the name of your lab is srl02 you will find the clab-srl02 directory created by default in the directory where topology file is located.
+The location can be changed by setting the CLAB_LABDIR_BASE environment variable.

 ❯ ls -lah clab-srl02